 Perfect for a daily driver, the Super 50 Series gives off a mellow tone at idle and is noticeably louder than your stock system when you stomp on the gas.
 It creates a nice deep hum – especially when you’re on it – but you can still talk in the car, even on the highway.
 The three-chamber design and large footprint allow this muffler to handle high-output engines without droning at speed.
 Your passengers might not think you modified the exhaust at all.

-Looking for a performance growl without a scowl from your neighbors?
+Are you looking for a performance growl without hasty words from your neighbors?
 Well, look no further than 50 Series Delta Flow.
 Think of it as a Super 50 with a bad attitude.
 Where the Delta differs from the Super is volume – Flowmaster Delta 50 mufflers have a similar three-chamber design to the Super 50, but with a thinner case and more baffles for added resonance, helping the Delta 50 create a little more noise that’s easier to activate.

 Popular in the diesel community, the Flowmaster Pro Series muffler stands apart with its laminar flow design.
-Picture two mesh cones wrapped in ceramic material, touching tip to tip – that’s about all there is to it.
-No baffles to restrict flow, no fiberglass packing to blow out over time.
+There are no baffles to restrict flow and no fiberglass packing to blow out over time.
 That ceramic layer helps keep temperatures down, meaning this muffler can be mounted in tight spaces where heat is a concern.
 The Pro Series has what could be called a moderate sound.
 It’s stronger, deeper, and more present than a 50 Series.

-With its triple defector design, the Flowmaster 40 Series Delta Flow cranks out a more audible tone than the Pro Series.
-Essentially, Flowmaster took their original 40 Series muffler (which we’ll see in a moment) and tailored it more for everyday driving.
+With its triple defector design, the Flowmaster 40 Series Delta Flow cranks out a more audible tone than the Pro Series, but is tailored more for everyday driving.
 It’s a design that’s a few decades old at this point, so people have had plenty of time to prove that the Delta 40 can enhance performance without getting too wild sound-wise.

-Okay, things are starting to get loud around here.
-This Flowmaster exhaust sounds deeper and meaner than anything we’ve seen so far.
-The Flowmaster Super 40 Series sports a thicker case than a standard 40 or 44, meaning it can handle high outputs while keeping drone levels lower than the next models.
+If you want a mean, deep and aggressive sound, then the Flowmaster Super 40 Series is the one for you.
+It can handle high outputs while keeping drone levels lower than what’s coming next.
+The Flowmaster Super 40 Series sports a thicker case than a standard 40 or 44.
 This makes the Super 40 Series perfect for giving your street machine a muscular attitude without being overly loud.

-The 40 Series is the muffler that put Flowmaster on the map.
-It’s the granddaddy of all the rest, and for decades it’s been the standard that all chambered mufflers are compared to.
-Whether you know it or not, you’ve heard a Flowmaster 40 more times than you could count.
-Depending on how modified your car is, the 40 may cause a lot of rumbling and drone inside the cabin – a small price to pay for that classic muscle car sound we all know and love.
+The 40 Series is the granddaddy of Flowmaster, and for decades it’s been the standard that all chambered mufflers are compared to.
+But, depending on how modified your car is, the 40 may cause a lot of rumbling and droning inside the cabin – a small price to pay for that classic muscle car sound we all know and love.

-It’s difficult to improve on a classic, but that’s what Flowmaster has done with the Super 44.
-A modern redesign of the 40 series, the 44 performs better thanks to its reworked internals.
-When considering the Flowmaster Super 44 vs 40, you’ll find a sound that could be described as modern rock to the 40’s old-school hair metal vibes.
+It isn’t easy to improve on a classic, but that’s what Flowmaster has done with the Super 44.
+A modern redesign of the 40 series, the 44 performs better thanks to its reworked internals: more power and a modern sound.
 It’s the iconic Flowmaster sound with a new-school twist.
 And comparing the Flowmaster 40 vs 44, the Super 44 would generally perform better on a dyno.
 On the road, the only difference you’ll notice is the sound.

 We’ve reached the pinnacle.
-The Outlaw is the loudest Flowmaster exhaust currently available.
-It’s pretty much a straight pipe inside, so it’s only suitable for race applications – unless you’ve got the cajones to rock one on the road.
+For loud town and performance, the Outlaw is the loudest Flowmaster available.
+Made for the track, we can only promise love from the fans for this straight pipe muffler.
+At the strip mall, you’ll be on your own.
 Run a Flowmaster Outlaw on your tubbed-out supercharged Nova and deafen the crowd at the local dragstrip.
 Or the local mall, it’s up to you.